- According to IEC and GB

 - Large stock shielded cables with different sizes

 A shielded cable is a transmission line that uses a metal mesh braid to wrap the signal wire, and the braid is usually red copper or tinned copper.
 The shield layer of the shielded wire needs to be grounded, and interference signals can be directed to the earth by this additional layer.
 So we will use it in the security system

 Understanding Shielded Cable and Wire

 Cables have played an integral part in transmitting various elements such as electricity and data over a long distance.
 This innovation has advanced over time and has seen several additions to its properties and features.
-With the introduction of several cables to serve their designed purpose, we have seen a rise in its acceptance.
-Each cable has the ability to carry out specific tasks, and most of this task protects users from harm that the subject of their transmission could cause.
+With the introduction of several cables to serve their designed purpose, we have seen a rise in their acceptance.
+Each cable has the ability to carry out specific tasks, and most of these tasks protect users from harm that the subject of their transmission could cause.

 A superb cable to note is the Shielded cable, which we will discuss in this post.
 Shielded cables are now a mainstay in the installation and fitting of many electrical devices and structures as their safety level is tested and trusted to deliver.

 For this post, we would delve into the shielded wire’s workings and give our readers a better understanding of this subject.

 Shielded cable is a specifically designed innovation used in an electrical installation that has insulating conductors encapsulated inside a standard conductive layer.
 These cables come in several builds and are designed to all follow the same principle as stated above.
 Shielded cable manufacturers design the shields from any spiral copper tapes, braided copper or similar metals, and any other polymer conducting object.
 This is to help increase the protective barrier that cable shielding provides.